mmarkk/goprojectinit/README.md

 ## Description

-goprojectinit is a Go application.
+goprojectinit is a Go application which:

 -   Prompts the user for the application name.
 -   Creates a base directory with the given application name.